Supplementary Health Benefits Authority

 10. Official languages

-Where a program supports activities that may be delivered to members of either official language community, access to services from the recipient shall be provided in both official languages where there is sufficient demand.
-In addition, ISC will ensure that the design and the delivery of programs respect the obligations of the Government of Canada as set out in Part VII of the Official Languages Act by ensuring that these projects provide benefits to all Indigenous Canadians, including French and English minority communities.
+Where a program supports activities that may be delivered to members of either official language community, access to services from the recipient will be provided in both official languages where there is sufficient demand.
+In addition, ISC will ensure that the design and the delivery of programs respect the obligations of the Government of Canada as set out in part VII of the Official Languages Act by ensuring that these projects provide benefits to all Indigenous Canadians, including French and English minority communities.
 ISC will ensure that it has the capacity to communicate with, and provide services to, members of the public in the official language of their choice.
-All communication with the public from ISC (in other words press releases, announcements) will be in accordance with the Official Languages Act.
+All communication with the public from ISC, in other words press releases, announcements, will be in accordance with the Official Languages Act.

 11. Other terms and conditions